guptaanu412/example-course-specs/README.md

 ## Conclusion

-As stated in the introduction, this process is described as a one-way flow, but in practice you will loop back repeatedly as each stage informs you of something you overlooked.
+This process is described as a one-way flow, but in practice you will loop back as each stage informs you of something you overlooked.
-Similarly,
-you may add, move, or remove some specific items after you begin writing exercises (though we must approve any significant structural changes to the course).
-The end product,
-though,
+When you and your CL agree that your outline is done, you can copy what you wrote for Step 3-6 from your course repository's `README.md` into `course.yml` and your chapters and carry on from there.
+When your course is finished,
-should have the flow described above, since that is the order that will make it easiest for the next person who has to update your course to understand what it is trying to achieve and why it is organized the way it is.
+please take half an hour to update your outline so that whoever has to maintain your course will understand what it is trying to achieve and why it is organized the way it is.

 <!-- -------------------------------------------------------------------------------- -->